Devbimb/Book-Supplier-App/README.md

    * More hands on coding skills
    * Researchiing more into book management systems

- * Screenshots showing postman requests and the output from the API <br>
+ * Screenshots showing postman requests and the output from the API.<br>
    This is as shown in section 12 of the contents.<br>
- * Screenshots of Database to prove that data is being persisted <br>
+ * Screenshots of Database to prove that data is being persisted<br>
    This is as shown in section 9 of the contents<br>
  * Screenshot of your test results<br>
    This is as shown in section 13 of the contents<br>